These brain supplements help improve memory, mood, clarity and focus and protect against mental decline, depression, anxiety and dementia. Learn how …

 Alpha GPC shows promise as a potential Alzheimer’s treatment and is used to enhance memory and cognition.
 It helps form acetylcholine, the primary neurotransmitter involved with memory and learning.
+(11)

 It also has a calming effect and has been used to treat anxiety, deal with stress, and promote better sleep.
-It promotes formation of the neurotransmitter GABA.
+(12)

 This alkaloid, huperzine A, works by blocking a brain enzyme that breaks down the neurotransmitter acetylcholine.
-Acetylcholine is important for learning, memory and other brain functions.
+(13) Acetylcholine is important for learning, memory and other brain functions.

 It contains an active ingredient very similar to the popular Alzheimer’s drug, Aricept.